 Alaska has some damn good food, especially when it comes to seafood.
 Your best budget option for eating is to stop by a grocery store and stock up on your own food and supplies.
 If cuisine isn’t you’re priority your money can last a bit longer in Alaska by preparing your own meals.
-Depending on where you’re going and what your plans are there may be no restaurants in your path anyways.
+Depending on where you’re going and what your plans are there may be no restaurants in your path anyway.

-In most cities Carrs, Fred Meyers, Walmart and Target chain stores can be found.
+In most cities, Carrs, Fred Meyers, Walmart, and Target chain stores can be found.
 There are always locally ran food stores and or general stores as well to purchase goods from.

-Foods to eat before you leave:
+Foods to eat before you leave

-Fresh Alaska salmon (especially Copper River Red)
+- Fresh Alaska salmon (especially Copper River Red)

-Alaskan King Crab
+- Alaskan King Crab

-Blueberries (sorry, only available in the late summer & fall)
+- Fresh Alaskan Blueberries (sorry, only available in the late summer & fall)